-- How to import multiple image rasters and create a stack of rasters.
+- Import multiple image rasters and create a stack of rasters.

-- How to plot 3 band, RGB images in R.
+- Plot three band RGB images in R.

-- How to export single band and multiple band image rasters in R.
+- Export single band and multiple band image rasters in R.

-Data to DownloadDownload the raster data: National Ecological Observatory Network’s San Joaquin Experimental Range and Soaproot Saddle field sites.
+These remote sensing data files provide information on the vegetation at the National Ecological Observatory Network’s San Joaquin Experimental Range and Soaproot Saddle field sites.
 This data is intended for educational purposes, for access to all the data for research purposes visit the NEON Data Portal.

-In a previous post, we loaded a single raster into R. We’ve also made sure we knew the
+single raster into R. We made sure we knew the

 (coordinate reference system) and extent of the dataset among other key metadata

-In this lesson, we will stack 3 bands from a multi-band image together to create a final RGB image.
+In this tutorial, we will stack three bands from a multi-band image together to create a composite RGB image.

-First let’s load up the libraries that we need:
+First let’s load the R packages that we need:

 full.names=TRUE to ensure that R will store the directory path in our list of

-# create list of files to make raster stack rasterlist <- list.files('rasterLayers_tif', full.names=TRUE)
+# create list of files to make raster stack rasterlist1 <- list.files('RGB', full.names=TRUE)